 Predictions.
 The simplistic foraging model described above allows us to track both temporal changes in diet as well as daily energetic gains as a function of consumer resource targeting strategies.
 Where a given consumer targeting strategy is characterized by the temporal sequence of the proportional contribution of each resource group to the consumer’s diet, we then use a diffusion mapping approach to compare alternative consumer targeting strategies.
 In the example we present here, there are 7 resource groups and we explore targeting strategies ranging from tau=0 representing a consumer that always targets the nearest resource to tau=1 representing a consumer that always targets one of the 7 resource groups regardless of distance.
 Resource groups include C3/C4 perennial/annual shrubs, forbs, and grasses with seasonal encounter rates scaled to seasonal densities.
 Accordingly, a single consumer strategy is described by the targeting of a specific resource group with weight tau and exists as a single point within the diffusion space.

-Linking Foraging Model with SDP (Yeakel)
+Incorporating Ecological and Physiological Constraints into Foraging Models.
+As we have shown how the foraging strategies of empirical consumers can be evaluated relative to simulations based on a minimalist set of foraging constraints, comparing strategies against models of any degree of complexity can be integrated similarly.
+We propose to expand upon a previously published modeling framework that we constructed to examine the consequences of body size and caching behavior on rodents at the Sevilleta, where foraging strategies are the product of a state-dependent fitness-maximization Stochastic Dynamic Program (SDP; Yeakel et al. 2020).
+Whereas our previous approach centered on the relative effects of endogenous (fat) versus exogenous (cache) energetic storage, we aim to develop a similar approach that is focused on the effects of a) energetic state (endogenous + exogenous), and b) microbiome state.
+While the former is fully explored in Yeakel et al. (2020), whether and to what extent a consumer’s microbiome impacts foraging behavior is not well understood.
+For example, while it is typically assumed that behavior dictates microbiome state (REFS), but there is good reason to expect the reverse to be true as well: that microbiome state - directly facilitating enzymatic conditions within the consumer’s gut – is mechanistically related to the digestive efficiencies associated with different foods, potentially impacting behavior.
+Linking a low-dimensional descriptor of microbiome state (such as alpha diversity, among other possibilities) to the physiological condition of the consumer in a dynamic model operating under the assumptions of fitness-maximization (Clark & Mangel 1996), will enable us to derive specific predictions regarding consumer foraging strategies.
+Collected empirical data on the foraging strategy outcomes, microbiome conditions, and survival rates described above will then be used to both verify and update model construction, allowing us to both understand the root mechanisms driving foragers at the Sevilleta, explore dynamic feedback between consumer microbiome state and behavior, as well as to establish predictions of consumer fitness alongside changing climatic conditions.

 Methods